Mark

 If Matthew is a documentary, Mark is an action movie.
 It is the shortest, fastest, and likely the earliest Gospel written.
 Mark wastes no time on a birth story; he starts immediately with Jesus' baptism and zooms from one event to another, frequently using the word "Immediately!"

-Writing for a Roman audience, Mark isn't interested in genealogy; he presents Jesus as the Suffering Servant—a man of action who conquers demons, disease, and eventually death.
+Writing for a Roman audience, Mark is not interested in genealogy; he presents Jesus as the Suffering Servant—a man of action who conquers demons, disease, and eventually death.
 It is breathless and urgent.
 However, if Mark leaves you wanting more detail and a slower pace, you will find a meticulous investigation in the Gospel of Luke.

 Key Details